bluerobotics/commander/README.md

 # Commander

-Blue Robotics Thruster Commander hardware and software.
+Blue Robotics Thruster Commander hardware and software: Thruster Test Jig Version.

+Acceleration is limited more in this version than is usual.
+Changing speed from stopped to full speed takes 2.0 seconds (as opposed to 0.8 seconds for the default firmware).

 ## Compiling and Uploading